-Our first of an ongoing series of interviews in Honor of STEM Diversity Black History Month is "EveryDay"campaign has led us into the offices of the Central Intelligence Agency, more publicly known as the (CIA).
-In today’s OGTV Feature story, we are introduced to an African American first generation college student turned military who went into the Air force, and retired, only to come into the CIA, out of a sheer will to continue servicing his country.
-Oddly enough, joining the Agency, the day after the infamous 9-11 tragedy.
-While we only touch upon in this story, a small piece of our discussion with Deputy Chief of Staff Associate Directorate of Military Affairs for the Central Intelligence Agency, Andy Anderson, we believe that you will find this interview to be inspiring, and one that reveals clearly what a commitment to cause, country, and a continued thirst to carry out the true definition of freedom really looks like.
-We look forward to you being inspired to lean more about the CIA, Diversity, and Deputy Chief of Staff Associate Directorate of Military Affairs, Andy Anderson.
+Our first of an ongoing series of interviews in Honor of STEM Diversity has led us into the offices of the Central Intelligence Agency, more publicly known as the (CIA).
+In today’s Feature story, we are introduced to an African American first generation college student turned military who went into the Air force, and retired only to come into the CIA out of a sheer will to continue servicing his country, oddly enough on the day after the infamous 9-11.
+While we only touch upon in this story, a small piece of our discussion with Deputy Chief of Staff Associate Directorate of Military Affairs for the Central Intelligence Agency, Andy Anderson, our interview was inspiring, and demonstrated the roots of commitment to cause, country, and a continued thirst to carry out the true definition of freedom.
+We believe you will too be inspired as you learn more about Andy Anderson.

 Black History Is "EveryDay"

 On May 18th, 1999 a diverse group of concerned students engaged in a sit-in at the University of Oregon's Johnson Hall to address the campus climate regarding issues of diversity, hate speech and hate crimes, safety, and inclusion.
 Though the incident was sparked by a specific classroom incident involving racial stereotyping and threats of sexual violence, students recognize that campus incidences of racism, sexism, homophobia, and other forms of oppression are neither isolated nor rare.